yegor256/blog/_drafts/safety-net.md

 and send your branch to the trunk for merging, the automated merge pipeline will catch you.

-The more time and effort you invest into making your safety net stronger, the better your tests cover your code, the more _productive_ will be your work, the more safety you will feel in introducing new features or fixing bugs.
+The more time and effort you invest into making your safety net strong, that is, the better your tests cover your code, then the more _productive_ your work will be, the safer you will feel in introducing new features or fixing bugs.
 Simply put, you will code _faster_ and _better_.
 Just because you know that you can't break what you did yesterday.